vboyce/Maze/docs/install.md

 This may take a few minutes to run, but when it finishes you can check that the output file contains Maze materials for the input file.

 Trouble shooting notes:

+If you get errors about pytorch version 1.3.1 not being available, check what version of Python you have; if it's 3.8 or newer, you need to downgrade to 3.7 to be able to install the right version of pytorch.

+If you get errors about `no such file or directory`, check that you ran set_up.py.
+(Note: if set_up.py isn't working, you can also manually download the files mentioned in set_up.py and move them to the appropriate locations.)

 If you get an error about `'LSTM' object has no attribute '_flat_weights_names'` it means you need to downgrade torch to an older version (1.2 and 1.3.1 should work, 1.4 does not).
-If you get errors about `no such file or directory`, check that you ran set_up.py.
-(Note: if set_up.py isn't working, you can also manually download the files mentioned in set_up.py and move the to the appropriate locations.)